toddarmstrong/serverless-examples/README.md

 All resource naming depends on the stage, so you will be able to deploy separate instances of the examples for different stages (ex dev, staging, test, production).

-Install the dependancies:
+Install the dependancies to inject the environment variables:

 ```bash
 yarn install
 ```

-In the `package.json` file, there are NPM scripts to deploy the different examples that use the profile and stage variables set in the .env file.

 ## Useful links